github-jimjim/Jomfish-Source-Code/README.md

 Here are the **older versions** of Jomfish that have been released with source code:

-- **Version 2.0**: The second version of Jomfish, which has gained popularity for its performance and ability to compete against strong engines.
+- **Version 2.0**: The second version of Jomfish, which has only simple commands that are needed to work.
+- **Version 4.0**: Has a better evaluation and is slightly better than sunfish.

 **Note**: The latest version (Jomfish 10) is not included in this repository.
 Only the earlier versions are available.